2023 Most Popular Culinary Arts Associate Degree Trade Schools in Georgia

 Read full report on Culinary Arts at The Art Institute of Atlanta

-Out of the 19 schools in Georgia that were part of this year’s ranking, Savannah Technical College landed the # 3 spot on the list.
-Savannah Tech is a small public school located in the midsize city of Savannah.
+A rank of #3 on this year’s list means Savannah Technical College is a great place for culinary arts students working on their associate degree.
+Savannah Tech is a small public school located in the medium-sized city of Savannah.

 Women make up 76% of the culinary arts majors at the school.